ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 It is *much* faster to process and analyze 30-m products, so it's a good idea to start with the coarser resolution option if possible.
 If the 30-m pixel spacing is not sufficient for your use case, try the larger 10-m products.

 Keep in mind that the same DEM is used for processing both the 10-m and 30-m RTC products.
 By default, the DEM is the Copernicus Global DEM with a pixel spacing of 30 meters.
-The DEM is resampled to 10-m pixel spacing when used for processing the 10-m RTC products, and the output DEM included in the RTC product package has a pixel spacing of 10 meters to match the output RTC product. *This does not indicate that the source DEM used for the 10-m products is of higher resolution.*
+The DEM is resampled to a pixel spacing of 10 meters when used for processing the 10-m RTC products, and the output DEM included in the 10-m RTC product package has a pixel spacing of 10 meters to match the output RTC product. *This does not indicate that the source DEM used for the 10-m products is of higher resolution.*

 ## Radiometric Terrain Correction Workflow